A complete and updated guide of the economy and buying system for VALORANT. Make sure you know how it all works before jumping into a ranked game.

 Every Agent in VALORANT has a unique set of abilities to purchase during the buy phase.
 Ability costs vary on the Agent and each Agent gets one basic ability for free each round.
 The available abilities in VALORANT come in a wide variety so it is essential to know what your main is capable of.

 Ultimates are powerful abilities that Agents must charge up to use though the collection of points/orbs.
 Agents gain one Ultimate charge by:

 - Defusing the spike

-- Collecting the Ult orb located on the map
+- Collecting an ult orb located on the map

-“Half-buys” are your in-between rounds when you have enough to buy a decent gun and maybe some light shields and one extra ability, or a powerful rifle and no shields or abilities.
+A half-buy round is when you have enough to buy a lower-tier gun, maybe some light shields, and some abilities.
+Or perhaps a powerful rifle and no shields or abilities.
 These rounds can be played normally and if done successfully, you can upgrade your guns by killing your opponents and taking theirs.

 Essentially, you'll only spend half of your credits to ensure you can full-buy in the upcoming round.
 The goal in a half-buy round is to pick off your opponents, cause some chaos and disruption, and either get lucky with a win or do enough to gain credits for next time.

 What does it mean to full-buy or force in VALORANT?

 The final types of buying you'll hear about in VALORANT are full-buys and force buys.
 The terms can be interchangeable, but the situations in which they are used will differ.
 It depends on how far behind you are in rounds or how desperate you are to keep a lead.

 A full-buy is pretty straightforward.
 You buy the best weapon available, Heavy Shields, and all of your abilities.
 This could see all of your credits spent if you don't have a surplus.